dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/project-dependencies.md

 </File>

-To take a dependency on two other projects:
+As part of your modeling of marketing data, you need to take a dependency on two other projects:
-- `dbt_utils` as a [package](#packages-use-case): An open-source and public collection of utility macros.
-It's maintained by dbt Labs.
+- `dbt_utils` as a [package](#packages-use-case): An collection of utility macros that you can use while writing the SQL for your own models.
+This package is, open-source public, and maintained by dbt Labs.
 - `jaffle_finance` as a [project use-case](#projects-use-case): Data models about the Jaffle Shop's revenue.
-It's maintained by our colleagues on the Finance team.
+This project is private and maintained by your colleagues on the Finance team.
+You want to select from some of this project's final models, as a starting point for your own work.

 <File name="dependencies.yml">